nsercresnet/storymaps/content/story/scaling/challenge_1/case_study_1_step_1b.md

 suppress_nav: true
 ---

 Each site was divided into three elevation zones that are flooded by tides differently throughout the year: the low zone is flooded by ~75% of high tides in a year, the mid zone is flooded by ~50% of high tides, and the high zone is flooded by ~25% of high tides.
 These zones were based on flooding frequency because decomposition of organic matter by microbes is slowed down in flooded, low-oxygen conditions.
-The photos below show just how much water moves in and out of the study sites in a short amount of time during a spring high tide.
+The layers displayed on the basemap for the Wood Point Rest Stop site were created by simulating different tidal flooding heights over a publicly available Digital Elevation Model (DEM) for New Brunswick <a href="../references/">[24]</a>

 <!--{{< figure src="images/image7.png"
 class="mx-auto w-100 d-block"